 JR and Nolan had already made tremendous progress working on the technology in bootstrap mode, but felt that the time had come to productize a release that a major operator could deploy.
 This was a big step, but it made sense to pursue it efficiently, with more brains than brawn.
 I worked with the founders and fellow investors Ed Bugnion, Diane Greene and Mendel Rosenblum to craft an appropriate seed financing for Cumulus Networks, and JR and Nolan then set about building a team that was equal to the audacious challenge before them.
 Working quietly under the radar, they began to win the confidence of some of the largest network operators in the world.
 These customers saw the opportunity to transform their cost structures by embracing commodity switches running Cumulus Linux, while simultaneously achieving the ultimate in network flexibility.
 Interesting initial conversations turned into true collaborations, and customer testing became more and more intense.

 We knew we were making progress, but the question remained: would organizations of this scale really make such a major break with the past?
 This question was answered resoundingly when the Cumulus team signed its first deployment contract with one of the largest, most demanding operators on the planet.
 As other major customers reached the same conclusion, it became clear that a revolution was afoot.

-Cumulus Networks is now a standard-bearer in the Open Networking movement, and represents one of the most significant disruptions the industry has ever faced.
+Cumulus grew to become one of the standard-bearers of the Open Networking movement, which represents one of the most significant disruptions the industry has ever faced.
+Cumulus gained a lot of leverage in its mission when it was acquired by Nvidia in May, 2020.
 The incumbents have a lot to lose and won’t go down easily.
-This story is still being written, and will undoubtedly include gut-wrenching strategic choices, bumps in the road and existential threats.
-But by the time it’s complete it may also include a total restructuring of one of the last bastions of proprietary IT.
+But by the time its journey is complete, Cumulus may succeed in driving a total restructuring of one of the last bastions of proprietary IT.